-For about six months, I was under a Non-Disclosure Agreement (NDA) with a company out of Albuquerque, New Mexico that has a device that is lightning in a bottle for the HDSLR revolution.
-Lance Maurer, CEO and the team at Cinnafilm have developed an interesting box that I feel will change the way you look at compression problems in any digital format.
+For about six months, I was under an NDA with a company out of Albuquerque, New Mexico behind a dark energy device that is lightning in a bottle for the HDSLR revolution.
+Lance Maurer, CEO, and the team at Cinnafilm have developed an interesting box that I feel will change the way you look at compression problems in any digital format.

 Click the images below for high-res.

 1. Dark Energy

 2. Dark Energy

 Lance and I sat down together at the HP Dreamcolor monitor and he asked me what film stock I use to shoot with at night.
 I said, “I like shooting 5219.”
 He punched a few buttons and moved his mouse.
 “How would you expose your night interiors with 5219?”
 I told him that I normally under-expose my night interiors 1.5 stops to 2 stops depending on the subject matter.
 He said, “no problem,” and pushed three more buttons.